Vey-Digital/vey-digital.github.io/about.md

 • Supports Retrieval-Augmented Generation (RAG) for context-aware accuracy
 • Built for scalability, observability, and governance

-This framework allows VeyDigital to deliver customized AI agents that align with each client’s environment—secure, compliant, and optimized for long-term performance.
+This framework allows VeyDigital to deliver customized AI agents that align with each client’s environment, secure, compliant, and optimized for long-term performance.

 ## AI Agents

-• **Insight Summary Agent** – Provides scheduled performance briefings and key metrics
+• **Insight Summary Agent**  Provides scheduled performance briefings and key metrics
-• **Goal-Tracker Agent** – Monitors KPI targets and alerts users to major variances
+• **Goal-Tracker Agent**  Monitors KPI targets and alerts users to major variances
-• **Data Q&A Agent** – Answers management questions directly from trusted data sources
+• **Data Q&A Agent**  Answers management questions directly from trusted data sources
-• **Leader Coach Agent** – Interprets results and recommends targeted actions
+• **Leader Coach Agent**  Interprets results and recommends targeted actions
-• **Ad & Web Performance Agent (optional)** – Analyzes marketing and campaign performance
+• **Ad & Web Performance Agent (optional)**  Analyzes marketing and campaign performance

-_All agents operate in controlled, read-only environments that meet strict security and privacy standards._
+All agents operate in controlled, read-only environments that meet strict security and privacy standards.

 ## How We Work

-1. **Assess Objectives** – Identify key metrics and business priorities
+1. **Assess Objectives**  Identify key metrics and business priorities
-2. **Connect Data** – Integrate systems securely and automate data updates
+2. **Connect Data**  Integrate systems securely and automate data updates
-3. **Design Dashboards** – Create clear, interactive reporting environments
+3. **Design Dashboards**  Create clear, interactive reporting environments
-4. **Implement AI Agents** – Automate summaries, monitoring, and insights
+4. **Implement AI Agents**  Automate summaries, monitoring, and insights
-5. **Support and Training** – Provide documentation and guidance for sustainable use
+5. **Support and Training**  Provide documentation and guidance for sustainable use

 ## Get in Touch